MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/rules-recommendations.md

 ### Severity: Warning

-- Don't use `Write-Host` unless writing to the host is all you want to do [AvoidUsingWriteHost](Rules/AvoidUsingWriteHost.md)
+- Avoid using `Write-Host` unless writing to the host is all you want to do [AvoidUsingWriteHost](Rules/AvoidUsingWriteHost.md)

 ### Severity: Information